What Is Advent Season? A Closer Look at the Christian Tradition

 Advent Season starts on the fourth Sunday before Christmas and leads up to the Nativity of Christ and the second coming of Christ.
 That means that Advent lasts for around a month in total.

-In 2020 the Advent Season began on Sunday, November 29th and will end on Thursday, December 24th.
-This 2021 year, Advent Season will start on Sunday, November 28th and run all the way to Friday, December 24th.
+This 2022 year, Advent Season will start on Sunday, November 27th and run all the way to Friday, December 24th.

 Our Little Roses loves to use the Advent Season as a time to spread awareness about the organization while keeping true to our everyday mission.
 It is a time when we give thanks for all of the amazing supporters we have been blessed with and to invite others to join in our ministry.
 Learn more about what we do and how our cause is making a difference in the lives of the less fortunate this holiday season.

 How Do People Celebrate Advent Season?

 Since the Advent season is observed by Christians around the world there are many different and creative ways to celebrate!
 Today we’ll share some of the most common practices associated with the Advent Season including donating to those less fortunate.
 During this holy time, please consider supporting Our little Roses by clicking below!

 Even the individual evergreens that make up the wreath have their own meanings that can be adapted to our faith.
 The laurel signifies victory over persecution and suffering.
 The pine, holly, and yew signify immortality and the cedar signifies strength and healing.
 The pine cones that decorate the wreath symbolize life and resurrection.
 The wreath as a whole is meant to remind us of both the immortality of our souls and God’s promise of everlasting life to us through Christ.

 The candles also have their own special significance.
-The four candles represent the four weeks of Advent, and one candle is lit each Sunday.
-Three of the candles are purple because the color violet is a liturgical color that signifies a time of prayer, penance, and sacrifice.
+The four colored candles represent the four weeks of Advent, and one additional candle is lit each Sunday.
+The flames of candles are a representation of the Christmas light approaching, bringing hope and peace in the struggle against darkness.